Streakk One Day Trading Volume Hits $3,062.99 (STKK)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Streakk’s genesis date was May 20th, 2022.
 Streakk’s total supply is 10,000,000 tokens.
-The official website for Streakk is www.streakk.io.
-The official message board for Streakk is medium.com/@streakkofficial.
+Streakk’s official website is www.streakk.io.
 Streakk’s official Twitter account is @streakkofficial and its Facebook page is accessible here.
+Streakk’s official message board is medium.com/@streakkofficial.

 It is usually not currently possible to buy alternative cryptocurrencies such as Streakk directly using US dollars.
-Investors seeking to trade Streakk should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Streakk using one of the exchanges listed above.
+Investors seeking to acquire Streakk should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Streakk using one of the aforementioned exchanges.

 Receive News & Updates for Streakk Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Streakk and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.